soilwise-he/SoilWise-documentation/tech/docs/technical_components/ingestion.md

 - [ESDAC](https://esdac.jrc.ec.europa.eu/projects/Eufunded/Eufunded.html){target=_blank} maintains a list of historic EU funded research projects
 - [Mission soil platform](https://mission-soil-platform.ec.europa.eu/project-hub/funded-projects-under-mission-soil){target=_blank} maintains a list of current Mission soil projects

-A script fetches the content from these 2 sources and prepares for the CORDIS and OpenAire harvested to understand which content is relevant.
+A script fetches the content from these 2 sources and prepares relevant content for the CORDIS and OpenAire harvesting.
 The content in these pages is unstructured html.
 The content is scraped using a python library.
 This is not optimal, because the scraper expects a dedicated html structure, which is fragile.

 Results of the scrape activity are stored in table `harvest.projects`.
-For each project a Record control number([RCN](https://www.wikidata.org/wiki/Property:P5755){target=_blank}) is retrieved from the Cordis knowledge graph.
+For each project a Record control number ([RCN](https://www.wikidata.org/wiki/Property:P5755){target=_blank}) is retrieved from the Cordis knowledge graph.
 This RCN could be used to filter OpenAire, however OpenAire can also be filtered using project grant number.
 At this moment in time the Cordis Knowledge graph does not contain the Mission Soil projects yet.

 At this moment in time we do not harvest resources from Cordis which do not have a DOI.
 This includes mainly progress reports of the projects.